plazas/bf_hxrg_ppl/README.md

 - For each source, loop over pixels in postage stamp

-- Use function `fit_pixel_ramp` to fit a quadratic function to the ramps of the spots, flats, and darks.
+- Use function `fit_pixel_ramp` to fit a quadratic or cubic function to the ramps of the spots, flats, and darks.

 - After fitting the ramps, calculate model residuals.
-Figure 2 in paper.
+Fig. 2 in paper.

-- Correct stamps of darks, spots, and flats for NL by using the quadratic formula.
+- Correct stamps of darks, spots, and flats for NL by using the quadratic formula or `np.root` for the cubic case.
 Subtract darks after correcting for NL.

 - Calculate size of corrected stamp, save in a vector.

 - Loop over each pixel the corrected spot stamp:

 - Calculate signal and time difference between consecutive frames

 - Turn electrons into electrons per time for each difference: `rates_vec_jay=delta_sig/delta_time`.

 - In the process, calculate  `F_i - <F_i>` to eventually produce Figure 6.

-            - Calculate difference in rate with respect to first frame, and then normalize to produce the f_N metric: `jay metric`.
+- Calculate difference in rate with respect to first frame, and then normalize to produce the `f_N` metric: `jay_metric`.
 The vector is  `s_vec_jay/=NORM`.

 - For the central pixel, calculate the coefficient B :

-                 - `new_B = (m/fc)\*(NORM/(val0\*delta\_t/1000))`
+    - `new_B` = (m/fc)\*(NORM/(val0\*delta\_t/1000))

     - The parameters used are derived from the fit:  `m, m_err=linear_fit_m (samples, s_vec_jay, err)`

     - Save that `new_B` in a vector; use those numbers to produce histogram of B in paper.

      - Note that `new_B` and `b = 2*(c1)*(c2)/fc` are consistent with each other.

 #### 11. After big loop, save files with output data

 #### 12. Calculate the mean of the size of the postage stamp in each frame; then calculate relative size to first frame

-Figure 8 of paper
+Fig. 8 of paper

 #### 13. Plots:
 These won’t be the final plots in the paper.
-Those are produced by another code (plot_fn.py), using the output ASCII files listed above.
+Those are produced by another code (`plot_fn.py`), using the output ASCII files listed above.

 ## Code: plot_fn.py

-After running "bf_ppl.py" for different configurations (e.g., simulations, PPL data center, PPL data corner in each Cartesian quadrant), a set of ASCII files is produced.
-Then "plot_fn.py" reads those files---which are in the directory ASCII\_FILES\_TO\_PLOT---to produce most of the plots that ended up in the paper.
+After running `bf_ppl.py` for different configurations (e.g., simulations, PPL data center, PPL data corner in each Cartesian quadrant), a set of ASCII files is produced.
+Then `plot_fn.py` reads those files to produce most of the plots that ended up in the paper.

+### Configuration file `config_plot_fn.ini` for `plot_fn.py`

 ## Code: sim.py

 Uses GalSim to produce a simulated 2k by 2k scene with a grid of point sources.
 The number of spots depends on the size of their individual postage stamps; this can be chaged at the beginning of the code.
 As input, the code reads the PPL PSF model file provided by Chaz (`chazPSF_lamda1_cd3_f11_pix1_noboxcar.fits`).
 The FITS image will be saved in a direcotry called "output".
-You can change this in the variable "file\_name".
+You can change this in the variable `file_name`.
 To change the placement of the sources, modify the variable offset as neede (e.g., offset=(ud(), ud()) for random offsets or offset=(0.0, 0.0) for sources perfectly located at the center of the pixel).
-The simulated scene will be used by the code "hxrg\_simulator.py" to produce simulated ramps.
+The simulated scene will be used by the code `hxrg_simulator.py` to produce simulated ramps.

 ## Code: hxrg_simulator.py
 Originally written by Chaz Shapiro.
 This version has small modifications to add BF (from the Power Law model in GalSim) and IPC.
-Uses as input the image created with "sim.py".
+Uses as input the image created with `sim.py`.